 And, more and more, we’re treating very recent events like they’re already over and we should move on.
 We do not give sufficient space in our children’s history textbooks to talk about oppressive actions in our country and the martyrs that lost their lives for those causes, but we’ll gladly fly a flag that symbolized oppression on public display or gather to cheer on sports teams who proudly use slurred names and images.
 We want the minorities to forget the oppression and, furthermore, we want them to view the symbols of that oppression as worthwhile symbols of our country to remember.

 You cannot fix the past.
-But, you can remember it and you damn well better if you want anything to improve.
+But, you can remember it and, if you want anything to improve, you need to remember it.
 And, you know what, you can do more than that.
 You can question if we missed something.
 You can question if we’ve sufficiently apologized for the past.
 And who should we question?
 Members of the minorities that we abused.
 We should ask them, “Have we done enough?”
 We should give them the respect that they understand much more than members of the majority what happened to their people and what is currently happening.

 Another trait of codependency is wanting to remember only the good and not focusing on the bad.
 We are a codependent nation because we choose to look at only the good in our parent generations.
 This is fueled, not by positivity, but by the fear of losing that generation’s love.
 We are afraid to lose the respect of our country by looking too far into our country’s history.
 We are afraid that we won’t belong.
 And there’s safety in belonging.
 So, we strengthen our muscle of ignoring which then leads to repetition of our parent generations’ problems and, furthermore, we ignore our own negative feelings about life.
 We try to control the negative.
 And, as long as things do not get too chaotic, we do not have to look inside ourselves and change.
 So the art of ignoring continues to be passed on from generation to generation.
 And we continue to shut down any argument whose outcome we don’t have control over.
 Most people do this not with malice but with a true belief that they would never hurt anyone.
 Not an African American, not a Native American.
 So, yes, a slave master was in the wrong, but I didn’t do that.
 But, people were directly affected by slavery and their children are still feeling the repercussions of it.
 To the child of an alcoholic, you can’t just look at them and say, “but, that’s over.”
 They were affected.
 And there’s work to be done to heal.